awslabs/aws-encryption-sdk-specification/data-structures.md

 A flag to represent that the keyring has cryptographically bound the [encryption context](#encryption-context) to a newly created [encrypted data key](#encrypted-data-key).

-This flag MUST be included in a trace if and only if the keyring has successfully performed the [encrypt data key](#keyring-interface.md#encrypt-data-key) behavior to create an [encrypted data-key](#encrypted-data-key) that has the following property:
+This flag MUST ONLY be included in a trace if the keyring has successfully performed the [encrypt data key](#keyring-interface.md#encrypt-data-key) behavior to create an [encrypted data-key](#encrypted-data-key) that has the following property: